 A website banner on your homepage is also an effective way to announce the launch of your referral program to your customer community.

-For instance, Toybox placed a large referral program website banner on their homepage.
+For instance, Toybox placed a large referral program website banner on its homepage.

 Make A Referral Program Pop-Up